hortonuva/learning-build-tools/c++/README.md

 * On my Mac, there was a copy of the .a files for the Boost library already in */usr/local/lib/libboost_\**.
 It found them.
 * If your machine doesn't have these, we need to figure out how to download Boost and put them in a right place.
 We'll have to explain this to the students.
 * If you don't have Boost, comment out all references to Boost stuff and you'll see how things work with the logger and the *greeter()* method.

+## Update: Using Plog instead of loguru

+* This is found in the subdirectory *build-c++-demo2*.
+This demo is just like the previous one except loguru is replaced by Plog.  https://github.com/SergiusTheBest/plog

+* The Plog library is a "header-only" library, meaning it's all defined in header files and not in .cpp files.

+* There are many files for Plog, all stored in this project in the subdirectory *plog*.

+* In *CMakeLists.txt* we just need the magic line to make sure header files are found in that subdirectory.

+* All else is the same, so build and run it as described above.
+The initialization line in *main.cpp* names the log file *myapp\_log.txt*.
+Note that Plog does NOT truncate the log-file each time the program is run, so it keeps messages from run to run.

 ## For more info: